-This is a draft of Chapter Three – ‘Assessing the Enemy’s Tactics’ in ReChanneling’s upcoming book on moderating social anxiety disorder and its comorbidities.
-I present this as an opportunity for readers to share their ideas and constructive criticism – suggestions that I will gratefully consider and evaluate as I work to ensure the most beneficial product to those with emotional dysfunction (which is all of us to some degree).
+This is a draft of Chapter Three – “Assessing the Enemy’s Tactics” in ReChanneling’s upcoming book on moderating social anxiety disorder and its comorbidities.
+We present this as an opportunity for readers to share their ideas and constructive criticism – suggestions gratefully considered and evaluated as we work to ensure the most beneficial product to those with emotional malfunction (which is all of us to some degree).
 Please forward your comments in the form provided below.

 Assessing the Enemy’s Tactics